lubuntu-team/manual/source/5/5.1/lxqt-panel.rst

 .. image:: panel-battery.png

-As mentioned before, the panel is highly configurable and you can customize it by right clicking at various places.
+As mentioned below, the panel is highly configurable and you can customize it by right clicking at various places.
 If you do not want to mess up your panel right click on the panel and select :menuselection:`Lock This Panel` and do the same again to unlock your panel.

 Customizing
 -----------